tessel/t2-start/modules/camera.md

 > Note: `bishop` is just the name of my Tessel 2 board, yours will display whatever you've named your board!

-**Bonus:** EXTRA CHALLENGE FOR VIDEO
+**Bonus:** Try connecting a button to your Tessel 2 and use it as a shutter.
+Hint: it may help to look for the NPM module `tessel-gpio-button`.

+**Extra bonus:** Use an USB storage drive to store many photos.
+Hint: check out the "storage" module tutorial.

 To see what else you can do with the USB camera module, read the [tessel-av](https://github.com/tessel-av) documentation.

-- Try connecting a button to your Tessel 2 and use it as a shutter.
-- Use an USB storage drive to store many photos.

 </div>
 <div class="large-6 columns">